 The materials used in the manufacture of paddle boards vary greatly from model to model.
 Itchy recipe designed for beginners but most likely made from polystyrene.
 Why is this durable material not biodegradable.
 You can also get more high-end polystyrene boards made from expanded polystyrene or extruded polystyrene.

 These costs increase even further if the board infuses epoxy resin or is fiberglass.
 This when you should double the cost of any board that’s just finished the polyester resin.
 Finishing a board with epoxy residence expensive and exponentially increases the cost of your SUP.
 But if you’re looking for a high-quality board buying one with an epoxy resin and fiberglass finish is important.

 How Your Board Is Layered

 Paddle boards are neither a unibody bill nor a one piece construction.
 They use multiple layers in the manufacturing process.
 Most high-quality boards will include a variety of different fiberglass layers that have been wrapped around the base are primary material.
-Iron boards will include carbon fiber and Kevlar to ensure the board remains durable and lightweight.
 As you might guess, these materials are expensive and the more that are used in the manufacturer of your SUP, the more the price for your SUP will increase.